Edith Irby Jones: Career

 Upon her graduation, Jones returned to Hot Springs and practiced medicine there for six years.
 When tension over the Little Rock Nine polarized Arkansas, and newspapers began to spotlight her again, in 1959 she and her family moved to Houston, Texas.
-She was accepted as the first black woman intern at the Baylor College of Medicine Affiliated Hospitals.
+She was accepted as the first Black woman intern at the Baylor College of Medicine Affiliated Hospitals.
 Because the hospital staff was segregated and there were limited patient rosters in Texas, she completed her last three months of residency at Freedman's Hospital in Washington, D.C.

-In 1962, she founded a private practice in Houston's "third ward", part of the inner city of Houston, to help those who could not access care elsewhere.
+In 1962, she founded a private practice in Houston's "Third Ward", to help those who could not access care elsewhere.
 That same year, she became chief of cardiology at St. Elizabeth's Hospital in Houston.
 She also became an associate chief of medicine at Riverside General Hospital.
 In 1963, she accepted a post as a Clinical Assistant Professor at Baylor College of Medicine.
 Continuing her education, Jones completed graduate courses at the West Virginia College of Medicine in 1965 and the Cook County Graduate School of Medicine in Chicago in 1966.

 In 1964, Jones was elected to serve as second vice president of the National Medical Association (NMA).
 In 1975, she became the first woman to chair the Council on Scientific Assembly for the NMA; a decade later, she was elected as the first woman president of the organization.
 Jones also supervised residents at the University of Texas Health Science Center.

 Campaigning

 Jones was a charter member of the group who formed Physicians for Human Rights.
 She was active on the boards of Planned Parenthood and the Houston Independent School District.
 In 1974 she was one of the founding members of the Association of Black Cardiologists.

 Jones was an activist for civil rights, working with Dr. Martin Luther King Jr. as part of the civil rights movement.
 She was a member of what was known as the "Freedom Four", who spoke across the South in homes and churches encouraging people to join the civil rights movement.
-Jones was the only physician and only woman in the group; the others were attorneys Floyd Davis, Bob Booker, and Harold Flowers.
+Jones was the only physician and only woman in the group; the others were attorneys Floyd Davis, Robert Booker, and Harold Flowers.